-If you suffered injuries in a car accident that you believe a drugged driver caused, call the Gwinnett County car accident lawyers at Brauns Law for help.
+If you suffered injuries in a car accident that you believe a drugged driver caused, call the Gwinnett County car accident lawyers at Brauns Law, PC for help.
 Our knowledgeable legal team can review what happened with you and pursue a favorable settlement in your case.

 Prescription drugs come with a myriad of physical and psychological side effects that can impair a driver’s ability to operate a motor vehicle safely.
 Some of these drugs relieve pain while others reduce anxiety.
 Moreover, prescription drugs affect different people in different ways.
 Some of the most common prescription drugs that contribute to car accident cases include:

 - Opioids – Opioids are strong painkillers and include drugs like Demerol, OxyContin, and oxycodone.
 These prescription drugs can impair a driver’s reaction time, make the driver tired, alter the driver’s attention level, reduce the driver’s coordination, and affect the driver’s memory.
 Drivers who are under the influence of any one of these drugs while behind the wheel can cause a serious accident.